 - 1/3 cup (80ml) whole milk, at room temperature

 - 3/4 cup (12 Tbsp; 170g) unsalted butter, softened to room temperature

 - 3 cups (360g) confectioners’ sugar

 - 3 Tablespoons (45ml) heavy cream, half-and-half, or whole milk, at room temperature

 - salt, to taste

 - optional: sprinkles for garnish

 - Preheat oven to 350°F (177°C).
-Grease a 9×2 inch round cake pan, line with a parchment paper round (see #6 in Cake Baking Tips), then grease the parchment paper.
-Parchment paper helps the cake seamlessly release from the pans.
+Grease a 9×2 inch round cake pan, line with a parchment paper round, then grease the parchment paper.
+Parchment paper helps the cakes seamlessly release from the pans.
 (If it’s helpful, see this parchment paper rounds for cakes video & post.)

 - Make the cake: Whisk the cake flour, baking powder, baking soda, and salt together.
 Set aside.

 - Using a handheld or stand mixer fitted with a paddle or whisk attachment, beat the butter on high speed until smooth and creamy, about 1 minute.
 Add the sugar and beat on high speed until creamed together, about 1 minute.
 Scrape down the sides and up the bottom of the bowl with a rubber spatula as needed.
 On high speed, beat in the egg whites until combined, then beat in the sour cream and vanilla extract.
 Scrape down the sides and up the bottom of the bowl as needed.
 Pour the dry ingredients into the wet ingredients.
 Turn the mixer to low speed and as the mixer runs, slowly pour in the milk.
 Beat on low speed just until all of the ingredients are combined.
 Do not over-mix.
 You may need to whisk it all by hand to make sure there are no lumps at the bottom of the bowl.
 The batter will be slightly thick.
 Gently fold in the sprinkles.